 It provides many tools to build, check, and display graphs, meshes and matrix patterns.

-Version 6 of SCOTCH is distributed as free/libre software, under the terms of the CeCILL-C license.
-Please refer to the Resources section below to see how to download the newest revisions of the sources of SCOTCH and of its documentation.
+Current versions of SCOTCH are distributed as free/libre software, under the terms of the CeCILL-C license.
+Please refer to the Resources section below to see how to download the newest revisions of the sources of SCOTCH and its documentation.

 SCOTCH can also be distributed under other types of licenses and conditions to parties willing to embed it into closed, proprietary software.
 Please contact us if you are considering this option.

 To ease the development, diffusion, and circulation of information regarding the SCOTCH project, most of its resources are now hosted on the Inria GitLab platform.
 This forge provides many services to people interested in the project.